Philzen/open-accident-map/README.md

 ## Setup System

-Install dependencies which been used by this project
+Install dependencies used by this project

 ```
 sudo apt install gnupg2